All About Doctor Education Pvt Ltd

 FMGE Pass RateApprox.
 20 to 25 per cent

-Number of Med UniversitiesAround 20 across Vietnam
+Number of Medical UniversitiesAround 20 across Vietnam

-Exchange Rate Used1 INR = VND 286 approx. (February 2026)
+Exchange Rate Used1 INR = 93.56 INR approx.

 MBBS in Vietnam for Indian Students 2026-27

 The Indian students of MBBs in Vietnam have a straightforward admissions procedure.
 No capitation, no donations, and no surprise charges.
 The fee system is open.
-You pass NEET, apply to your preferred university, receive an Offer Letter or an Admission Letter, apply for a Vietnamese student visa, and take flight.
+You pass NEET, apply to your preferred university, receive an Offer Letter or an Admission Letter, apply for a Vietnamese student visa, and take a flight.
 Application to arrive in Vietnam normally takes 3 to 4 months.

 Is an MBBS in Vietnam Valid in India?
 (NMC Rules You Must Follow)